GModal/AUCOP/AUCOP-reverb3/README.md

 ![reverb3 pic](../webstuff/AUCOP-reverb3.png)

-This plugin is included as a simple demo of Camomile.

-In this case, to illustrate these two points:
+This plugin is included as a simple demo of Camomile, to illustrate these two points:

 - How to make a interface with Graph-On-Parent in Camomile
 - Use of an existing Pd abstraction within Camomile